Hobor Calibration

 To calibrate the HOBO devices, you need to put all the devices in an incubator or control environment to have a consistent temperature, humidity, or any other measurements you need to calibrate.
 If you cannot access a control environment device, leave it in a location with similar conditions for several days.
 Make sure the hobos are not exposed directly to sunlight.
 HOBO devices can be set to work with channels (i.e., MX2301A,https://www.onsetcomp.com/products/data-loggers/mx2301a) to record min, max, and mean values for each of the measurements for the recorded data.

-Once you collect the data from the data loggers, you can use the hoboR function calibration()
+Once you collect the data from the data loggers, you can use the hoboR function calibration() to calculate the differences and the function correction() to correct the weather measurements recorded from the field plots.

 Usage

-to your calibration files.
+Load library(hoboR) and then continue setting the path to your calibration files.
 For example, if you have 24 HOBO loggers, you need to create a unique folder for each HOBO, e.g., hobo1, hobo2, hobo3, … hobo24, and then put all the CSV files from the same HOBO in its unique folder.
 We recommend inspecting the files to confirm you have the information needed for the calibration.

 # Set the path